European Championship 2021 Betting and Event Guide

 The top four teams from each of the four Nations League divisions that haven’t qualified for the Euros via the qualification process will take part in a play-off, which will use a knockout system progressing to semi-finals and a final within the mini-groups.
 The four winners will then make it into the tournament proper.
 It’s fair to say that the qualification process has become decidedly more complex than during the European Championship’s more formative years and not all nations are pleased with how complicated things have become.

-UEFA confirmed the schedule for the 2020 Euros in May of 2018, with the following the planned dates:
+UEFA confirmed the schedule for the 2020 Euros in May of 2018, following the rescheduling to 2021 due to coronavirus the event was moved back exactly on year, with the following the planned dates:

 Wembley Stadium - London